John Kramer (darts player)

-John Kramer (born December 15, 1956) is an American former professional darts player who competed in British Darts Organisation (BDO) events in the 1980s.
+John Kramer (born December 15, 1956) is an American former professional darts player who has competed members in the British Darts Organisation (BDO) events in the 1970s and 1980s.

 Before darts

 Kramer started playing darts in 1974 in the weight room at his high school while recovering from a knee injury sustained during a high school football game.
 John quickly discovered he had a knack for the game and played his first professional tournament in Ventura, California, the weekend after graduation in 1975.